PynoLab/DoublyLinkedList/README.md

 It is possible to use negative indices for backward traversal.
 For example, `list[-1]` retrieves the last element of the list.

+Moreover, the DoublyLinkedList class offers functions for easily obtaining a new list using methods such as map or filter, leveraging functional programming techniques.

 ### Example

 ```cpp